|

 special man.
 It was he who gave me the courage to walk away from the loveless

 marriage and an abusive husband.
-As soon as I became happy and contented, the creative juice
+As soon as I became happy and contented, the creative juice slowly

-slowly dried up.
-I no longer found
+dried up.
+I no longer found pleasure

-trading and I couldn't wait to lie in my loving husband’s arms after cooking,
+and I couldn't wait to lie in my loving husband’s arms after cooking,

 cleaning, and a long hot bath.
 I miss writing these days like I miss a close friend who had

 stopped coming to visit.
-Sometimes, great ideas would cross my mind as I was driving home.
+Sometimes, great ideas would cross my mind as I was driving

-my beloved.
+night with my beloved.
 Tonight, I treasure so

 much the solitude.
 It rains softly outside.
 There is so much work to be done